Marketing and advertising is like visiting a foreign country—If you can’t speak the language, you’re going to have a hard time getting around.

 These are a feature of Facebook which allow advertisers to display a carousel of up to 10 images in the Newsfeed.
 Users can scroll right or left through the images, reading different headlines on each card.
 Carousel ads allow for some creative executions and are popular with eCommerce brands.

 The way in which an advertiser reaches audiences.
-Examples include display advertising, search ads, social media advertising, native advertising, and in-app advertising.
+Also know as Traffic Channel, examples include display advertising, search ads, social media advertising, native advertising, and in-app advertising.

 The percentage of total impressions divided by clicks.
 If your ad served 100 impressions and was clicked once, the CTR for that ad is 1%.